Choosing a baby monitor

 * Be warned, anything that warns you your baby isn't moving will turn you into a nervous wreck and we don't recommend it.

 At the other end of the scale you'll find a range of night vision video monitors that can broadcast your baby 24-7 via your smartphone while gauging temperature, playing lullabies and even give you a chance to soothe your screaming child from the sofa.
+Once the baby monitor is sorted, gaze upon these awesome tech stuffed strollers and prams.

 The advent of the video baby monitor has brought with it a sense of freedom for jittery parents in constant worry that their little precious might be tangled up in bedding or in the process of attempting a free-fall leap from the cot.
 Well here comes Withings – arbiters of elegantly designed wireless products – with a baby watcher that also serves as a security monitor and air-quality sensor.
 The Withings Home is a doddle to set up and works seamlessly with any iOS device (an Android version is in the pipe).
 Simply plug the unit in (no Ethernet cable required at any stage), download the Withings Home app, locate your broadband router on the list, type in your wi-fi password and that's it.
 In true Withings fashion, a great deal of thought has gone into the design of the Home and, as a consequence, it looks nothing like other camera monitors on the market.
 In fact, doesn't look like a camera at all – we'd say it more accurately resembles an atomiser or a fancy electronic candle.